Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 Maintaining licenses and certifications is essential in the maritime industry, and this hinges on in-person instruction and hands-on experience with equipment.
 But the International Maritime Organization has been offering waivers during the pandemic as maritime academies have halted classroom instruction and workers have not been able to leave their ships.
 Without proper certification, workers are unable to get new jobs.

-Gerard Pannell is the director of training with the American Maritime Officers, the nation’s largest union for deck- and engine-licensed mariners, at the STAR Center in Dania Beach, Florida.
+Gerard Pannell is the director of training with the American Maritime Officers at the STAR Center in Dania Beach, Fla.
 The facility has resumed training at 60 percent of its pre-pandemic capacity, but Pannell said the coronavirus pandemic has created a backlog in vital licensing and credentialing that will limit the ability of many workers to get jobs and advance their careers.

 “It’s going to take five years for this ripple in the cycle to work itself out,” Pannell said.

 Jake O’Boyle said the pandemic is “expediting” his retirement.
-The 66-year-old became a merchant mariner because he wanted to see the world, and he said a life of sailing on freighters and bulk carriers, oil tankers and container ships has taken him to more than 50 countries.
+The 66-year-old, who is a member of the International Organization of Masters, Mates & Pilots, became a merchant mariner because he wanted to see the world.
+He said a life of sailing on freighters and bulk carriers, oil tankers and container ships has taken him to more than 50 countries.
 But although the pandemic is beginning to ease, the kind of life he has known on the water seems distant.

 “Not a lot of light on the horizon,” he said.
 “The job has become a commitment to livelihood only.”